 3. Update Chrome

-- Launch the browser again and check if it runs properly now
+After you have updated Google Chrome, relaunch the browser and check if it runs properly now.

 4. Register DLL files again

 - Press Windows + S to open the Search menu, enter Terminal in the text field, right-click on the relevant search result, and select Run as administrator.